relay-dev/fluent-commander/README.md

 A lightweight database command abstraction featuring a fluent API

-> <span style="font-size: 0.8em">FluentCommander is intended to subsidize transactional/ORM data access frameworks.
-These frameworks typically do not have clean, structured API's when it comes to tasks such as calling a Stored Procedure and retrieving results, or executing a Bulk Copy operation.</span>
+> Fluent Commander is intended to subsidize transactional/ORM data access frameworks.
+These frameworks typically do not have clean, structured API's when it comes to tasks such as calling a Stored Procedure and retrieving results, or executing a Bulk Copy operation.

-> <span style="font-size: 0.8em">FluentCommander is built using .NET STandard and currently has SQL Server and Oracle implementations, as seperate NuGet packages.</span>
+> Fluent Commander is built using .NET STandard and currently has SQL Server and Oracle implementations, as seperate NuGet packages.

 <br />